Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

   pinMode(DPIN_LED_OUT, OUTPUT);      // digital OUTPUT means we control voltage on pin, HIGH or LOW pinMode(DPIN_BTN_IN, INPUT_PULLUP); // digital INPUT_PULLUP means voltage HIGH unless grounded

-  Serial.begin(115200);         // this serial communication is for general debug; we will set the port to 115,200 baud
+  Serial.begin(115200);         // this serial communication is for general debug; set the port to 115,200 baud

   while (!Serial) {
     ; // wait for serial port to connect.
 Needed for native USB port only